Hazreath/RideMate/README.md

 -   Community Place (aka.
 "Forum") : place where you can discuss anything related scootering, and make friends !
 -   Online OUT with ranking system : be the best OUT player, like no one ever was.

-Tech used :
+Techs used :
 - Front : React, Redux, Bulma CSS
-- Back : Express, Multer(File upload handling)
+- Back : Express, Multer (File upload handling)
 - DB : MongoDB
 ### V0.1 IS OUT ! <url coming>